A stable implementation of a data-driven scale-aware mesoscale parameterization: Sensitivity study and scale awareness

 The impact on the kinetic and potential energy for all three subgrid parameterizations is proportional to the scaling coefficient (Figure \ref{fig:ZB_models_generalization}, upper and middle rows).
-Also, the default scaling coefficients used in the previous section (ZB20-Smooth: $\gamma=1$, ZB20-Reynolds: $\gamma=2$) correspond to a compromise in reproducing the presented metrics for a range of resolutions.
-These non-dimensional coefficients can be kept constant without retuning, making the developed filtered ZB20 parameterizations scale-aware.
-An overshoot in some metrics at resolution $1/2^o$ (Figure \ref{fig:ZB_models_generalization}(e)) happens because the mesoscale eddies fall below the grid scale of the coarse model, and thus the main assumption of the LES model, the grid scale corresponds to the inertial range, is violated.
-In \ref{sec:additional_sensitivity} we discuss the sensitivity to the filter parameter ($N$) and to the Smagorinsky coefficient ($C_S$).
+The default scaling coefficients used in the previous section (ZB20-Smooth: $\gamma=1$, ZB20-Reynolds: $\gamma=2$) correspond to a compromise in reproducing the presented metrics for a range of resolutions.
+These non-dimensional coefficients can be kept constant without retuning, thus demonstrating an advantage of scale-aware tuning of the free parameter of the filtered ZB20 parameterizations.
+An overshoot in some metrics at $1/2^\circ$ resolution (Figure \ref{fig:ZB_models_generalization}(e)) occurs because of the coarse resolution (eddies are not permitted).
+In \ref{sec:additional_sensitivity}, we discuss the sensitivity to the number of filtering passes ($N$) and to the Smagorinsky coefficient ($C_S$).